mvolkmann/blog/src/swift-ui.md

 Here is a shim that provides a shell implementation so the same code that works in iOS can work in macOS.

-To run this app as a macOS app in the simulator:
+To run this app as a macOS app in the Simulator, either create the app as either a Multiplatform App or a macOS app.

-- TODO: Determine these steps.

 ```swift
 #if os(macOS)